The-Erebor-Foundry/rlefer/README.md

 # rlefer

-R package to draw non-overlapping and evenly-spaced curves in a flow field (i.e. vector field) using the Jobard and Lefer (1997) algorithm.
+`rlefer` is a R package that provides an interface to the Jobard and Lefer (1997) algorithm implemented in C++.
+This algorithm can be used to draw non-overlapping and evenly-spaced curves in a flow field (i.e. vector field).
 This algorithm is thoroughly described in a scientific paper (Jobard and Lefer 1997), but you might [find this article useful too](https://pedro-faria.netlify.app/posts/2024/2024-02-19-flow-even/en/index.html).

 ![](./man/figures/even_curves2.png)